 (Some argue that Jesus was the first to be literally raised to eternal life because other people who were raised from death, such as Lazarus, died again.
 But I think Jesus was not also not even the first to be resurrected to eternal life (cf. Jude 1:9; Luke 9:30; Luke 27:52).)

 This implies that “the firstborn of all creation” similarly means that He is the preeminent Person in the universe.
 Most non-literal translations render the phrase in that way:

 “The firstborn over all creation” (NIV);

-“Preeminent over all creation” (New Heart English Bible).
+“Preeminent over all creation”

 Is Jesus God?

-The angel said to Mary that Jesus will be called the Son of the Most High.
-When the Bible makes statements such as that God is invisible, or that Jesus sits at the right hand of God, or “There is one God and one mediator between God and mankind, the man Christ Jesus,” then the Bible refers to the Most High as God.
+The angel said to Mary that Jesus will be called the Son of “the Most High” (Luke 1:35).
+When the Bible makes statements such as that God is invisible (1 Tim 1:17), or that Jesus sits at the right hand of God (Col 3:1), or that He is the image of the invisible God (Col 1:15), or “there is one God and one mediator between God and mankind, the man Christ Jesus” (1 Tim 2:5), then the title “God” refers to the Most High.
 Using this definition of the title “God,” Jesus is not God.

 Jesus rules over the entire Universe.
 He is seated at the right hand of God.
 God created the whole universe for him.
 He is the Head over all rule and authority.

 He existed before anything else did.
 There never was a time that He did not exist.
 Since all things were created through Him, even time commenced through Him.